chaithu491/hello-world/README.md

 Testing the branching for some basic knowledge on github and their services.
 Me writing some nonscence overe here for not getting what to write exactly.
 Updated file in this path.
+Praveen has visited my house and little busy with my work.